Guide to the Different Types of Cockroaches

 By : Rita Stadler

 Cockroaches are pretty incredible insects!
 They’ve been around for millions of years and are even older than dinosaurs according to fossil records.
-There are more than 4,500 different types of known cockroaches in the world, and experts suspect there are even more waiting to be discovered.
-Of the many types of roaches, there are only a few common cockroaches likely to require pest control in your home.
+There are more than 4,500 different species of cockroaches known in the world, and experts suspect there are even more waiting to be discovered.
+Of the many types, there are only a few likely to require pest control in your home.

 Like nearly all insects, roaches have six legs, two antennae, and three body parts: head, thorax, and abdomen.
-They vary in size from less than an inch to a little over 2 inches in length and have wings but are not necessarily fliers.
+They vary in size from less than an inch to a little over 2 inches in length and have wings, but are not necessarily fliers.
 Their color varies slightly depending on species but ranges between reddish-brown to black.
 Cockroaches are sometimes mistaken for beetles, and vice versa.
-Check out our blog: Cockroach or Beetle – Which One is in Your Home?

 For pest control to be effective, you need to know what kind of infestation you’re dealing with.
 Different types of roaches need to be treated differently.
 Below we’ll explore the common cockroaches you’re most likely to encounter and what you need to do to get rid of them.

 Your house is more than just your home; it is its own little ecosystem filled with biodiversity.

 This may sound a little alarming, but the average home has around 100 different species of arthropods inside.
 Insects, spiders, centipedes, and mites have found ways to coexist with people.
 They survive and thrive alongside us, usually escaping our notice.